jc-luna/jc-luna/README.md

 # Howdy

-c++, julia, lua, and LaTeX enjoyer
+writer of julia, lua, c++, and more...

 ![fumo](asset/yuyuko_at_the_puter.gif)